 - Provision of quality EoLC through Primary Care

 - People who want to die at home dying in hospital

 - Quality EoLC in Residential Aged Care Facilities

-On Wednesday 8 February 2017, Sydney North Primary Health Network (SNPHN) held an End of Life Care (EoLC) co-design workshop with around 40 participants in attendance.
+On Wednesday 8 February 2017, Sydney North Health Network (SNHN) held an End of Life Care (EoLC) co-design workshop with around 40 participants in attendance.
 The workshop focussed on the key theme of Quality of EoLC provided in Residential Aged Care and will assist the PHN to commission services that support a better End of Life Care experience for residents and their families.
 The tender is expected to be released in early March.